Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 Nature Scavenger Hunt: Give children a small egg carton with numbers written in the bottom of each cup.
 Have them go outside to find "3 small stones," "1 yellow leaf," or "5 twigs" to fill the spots.

 Button Sorting & Stringing: Provide large colorful buttons and pipe cleaners.
-Ask them to thread a specific number of buttons onto each pipe cleaner, which also builds fine motor strength.
+Ask them to sort buttons by color, and thread a specific number of buttons onto each pipe cleaner, which also builds fine motor strength.

-Muffin Tin Toss: Number the bottom of paper muffin liners and place them in a tin.
-Have children toss a pom-pom or beanbag into a hole and then count out that many "treats" (like plastic bears or blocks) into the cup.
+Muffin Tin Toss: Number the bottom of a muffin tin with a number on a sticker.
+Have children toss a pom-pom or beanbag into a hole and then count out that many items (like plastic bears or blocks) into the cup.

 Dice Movement: Roll a large plush die.
 Whatever number it lands on, the children must perform that many actions (e.g., "5 giant leaps," "3 claps," or "6 spins").